dxw/playbook/guides/git-env.md

 ## Starting a new project with Git ENV

-To start a new project all you need to do initialise git env with your working branches.
+To start a new project all you need to do initialise Git ENV with your working branches.

 	# Navigate to your project directory
 	cd your-project-folder